William Morris was a nineteenth century artist, designer and poet

 Chronology/Biography of William Morris:

-1840: Family moves to Woodford Hall, near Epping Forest.
+1840: The Morris family moves to Woodford Hall, near Epping Forest.

 1847: Death of Morris’s father.